 The connector failure rate is mainly known through the warranty requirements of existing vehicles, but the entire industry does not spend a lot of time collecting data on the fit rate of all connectors.

 The situation worsened due to the lack of a standard model for predicting failure rates.
-In addition, the models used today are outdated and not enough to help car companies understand the reliability of connectors.
+In addition, the models used today are outdated and not enough to help car companies understand the reliability of mil spec electrical connectors.

 The biggest reason for the failure of the connector is that the connector is not completely matched during the assembly process of the vehicle, which causes the connection to fail.
 With this in mind, the connection system of the future autonomous driving system requires a fusion of mechanical and/or electrical characteristics called "mating diagnosis".

-By making better use of new models to predict failure rates and an in-depth understanding of the increasing importance of electrical connector reliability, the industry will begin to establish new guidelines for the future of every electrical connector application.
+By making better use of new models to predict failure rates and an in-depth understanding of the increasing importance of military style electrical connectors reliability, the industry will begin to establish new guidelines for the future of every electrical connector application.
 It is important to note that no one model may be applicable to all connector components.